DataJuggler/BlazorChat/README.md

 To run this sample you will need SQL Server or SQL Server Express.

-Step 1: In SQL Server Management Studio, create a database named BlazorChat.
+<b>Step 1:</b> In SQL Server Management Studio, create a database named BlazorChat.

-Step 2: Execute the SQL File located in the SQLScripts folder of this repo.
-This will create the Tables and Stored Procedures used by this project.
+<b>Step 2:</b> Execute the SQL File located in the SQLScripts folder of this repo.
+This will create the Tables and Stored Procedures
+used by this project.
 If you want to learn how to create your own stored procedure powered data tiers, clone my project DataTier.Net: https://github.com/DataJuggler/DataTier.Net